 Support for Drug and Alcohol issues and concerns is available through a coordinated campus network, which includes the Drexel University Counseling Center, Drexel's Residence Life Office, and The Haven at Drexel, a recovery house located near campus.
+In addition, faculty and professional staff, as well as graduate students (effective August 1, 2019) and dependents, have access to Health Advocate for support with substance abuse issues.
 Up to date information on available assistance and resources can be found on our Alcohol and Drug Education website.